-At December 31, 2014, the Named Executive Officers have stock options, restricted stock and restricted stock units (with both time-based and performance-based vesting) outstanding under our 2003 Stock Incentive Plan and our 2011 Stock Incentive Plan, which we refer to collectively as the Stock Plans.
+At December 31, 2015, the Named Executive Officers have stock options, restricted stock and restricted stock units (with both time-based and performance-based vesting) outstanding under our 2003 Stock Incentive Plan and our 2011 Stock Incentive Plan, which we refer to collectively as the Stock Plans.
 The treatment of these equity awards will vary depending upon the nature of the termination.
-As noted above, on or after February 20, 2014, the treatment of Mr. Broussard's outstanding equity awards is governed by the Broussard Agreement.
-The amounts disclosed in the table assume treatment of stock options, restricted stock and restricted stock units based on the December 31, 2014, fair market value of \$145.81.
+As noted above, on or after July 2, 2015, the treatment of Mr. Broussard's outstanding equity awards is governed by the Broussard Agreement (described in Note 1 above).
+The amounts disclosed in the table assume treatment of stock options, restricted stock and restricted stock units based on the December 31, 2015, fair market value of \$178.51.